S Corporation Sting Tax

 Final Thoughts

 The excess net passive income tax is often overlooked until it causes problems — including termination of S status.
-Understanding the thresholds, accurately categorizing income, and tracking AE&P are crucial steps for protecting your clients and minimizing risk.
+Understanding the thresholds, accurately categorizing income, and tracking AE&P are crucial steps for protecting the S Corp status of your corporation.

 Citations: